About the course

 - 01 March to 26 April 2022 (exc 05 & 12 April, Easter break)

-If you wish to discuss this or any other creative art short course please contact the short course team on 01707 285327 or firstname.lastname@example.org
+If you wish to discuss this or any other creative art short course please contact the Short Course team on 01707 285327 or complete our short course enquiry form.

 Please note; you will need to bring your own camera for this course as well as using university equipment.